msecrist-couchbase/smallcb-training-capella/README.md

 should not need a re-make and should be immediately visible in the next web browser page refresh.

-To run the tests (all examples on all languages), then execute the below. make test-play-server
+To run the tests (all examples on all languages), then execute the below (which would start the playserver and run the tests). make test-examples

+To start the play server:
+  make start-play-server

+To stop the play server:
+  make stop-play-server

 -------------------------
 Production usage should set the CB_ADMIN_PASSWORD env